Martha Griffiths: Life and career

 Martha Edna Wright was born in Pierce City, Missouri.
 She attended public schools and went on to graduate with a B.A. from the University of Missouri in 1934.
 She chose to continue her education by studying law and graduated from the University of Michigan Law School in 1940.
-She married Hicks George Griffiths (July 9, 1910 – March 4, 1996), a lawyer and a judge as well as chairman of the Michigan Democratic Party from 1949–1950.
+She married Hicks George Griffiths (July 9, 1940 – March 4, 1996), a lawyer and a judge as well as chairman of the Michigan Democratic Party from 1949 to 1950.

-She worked as a lawyer in private practice, then in the legal department of the American Automobile Insurance Co. in Detroit from 1941–1942 and then as the Ordnance District contract negotiator from 1942 to 1946.
+She worked as a lawyer in private practice, then in the legal department of the American Automobile Insurance Co. in Detroit from 1941 to 1942 and then as the Ordnance District contract negotiator from 1942 to 1946.
 She was elected to the Michigan House of Representatives, serving from 1949 to 1953 for the Wayne County 1st district.
-In 1953, she was appointed as recorder and judge of the Recorder's Court in Detroit and sat as judge from 1953–1954, the first woman to do so.
+In 1953, she was appointed as recorder and judge of the Recorder's Court in Detroit and sat as judge from 1953 to 1954, the first woman to do so.

-In 1954, Griffiths was elected as a Democrat from Michigan's 17th congressional district to the 84th Congress and was subsequently re-elected to the nine following Congresses, serving from January 3, 1955 to December 31, 1974 in the U.S. House.
+In 1954, Griffiths was elected as a Democrat from Michigan's 17th congressional district to the 84th Congress and was subsequently re-elected to the nine following Congresses, serving from January 3, 1955, to December 31, 1974, in the U.S. House.
 She sat as a delegate at the Democratic National Convention in 1956 as well as in 1968.
 She was not a candidate for re-election to the 94th Congress in 1974.

+Major legislation

 Equal Rights Amendment

 During her time in Congress, Griffiths sponsored the Equal Rights Amendment, one of 33 proposed amendments to pass in Congress and be sent to the states for ratification, and among the six that were not ratified.

 The Guardian described her as "the mother of the Equal Rights Amendment", adding:

 The weapons she deployed during her 10-term congressional career included implacable determination, a lawyer's grasp of procedural niceties, and a tongue like a blacksmith's rasp.

+Humane Slaughter Act

+In 1955, Griffiths introduced the first version of the federal Humane Slaughter Act alongside Senator Hubert Humphrey.
+The law sought to prohibit the shackling and hoisting of conscious animals and the use of sledgehammers for stunning.
+A version of the law sponsored by Griffiths and Representative William R. Poage was enacted in 1958.